 GUELPH BLACK HERITAGE SOCIETY SCHOLARSHIP PROGRAM OVERVIEW

 The Guelph Black Heritage Society (GBHS) Scholarship Program launched in the fall of 2021.
 Applications will be accepted from September 1st to October 31st of each year.
-Awards will be given to individuals who self-identify as Black students residing in Guelph and Wellington County wishing to attend College or University or enroll in a Red Seals Program in Canada.
+Awards will be given to individuals who self-identify as African, Caribbean or Black (ACB) students wishing to attend College or University or enroll in a Red Seal Program in Canada.

 The GBHS hopes to promote academic excellence, leadership skills, and encourage community involvement amongst our youth.
-The goal of GBHS Scholarship Program is to foster excellence within the Black community in Guelph/Wellington via financial support prior to their post-secondary education.
+The goal of GBHS Scholarship Program is to foster excellence within the ACB community via financial support prior to their post-secondary education.

 - Three (3) scholarships will be awarded at a value of $1,000 each.
 One (1) scholarship will be awarded in each of these categories: